 4. Relax and take a deep breath

-Some experts suggest that you shouldn’t let all this new info about your sleep patterns create more anxiety.
+Some experts suggest that you shouldn’t let all this new information about your sleep patterns create more anxiety.
 Sometimes when you think too much about how badly you need to fall sleep, your body does the exact opposite.

-“Current wearables are mainly consumer-based products that collect a lot of data but offer little individualized analysis, do not give personalized feedback and are not sufficiently validated for diagnosis and treatment,” said Terese Hammond, MD, assistant professor of clinical medicine at the Keck School of Medicine of USC.
+“Current wearables are mainly consumer-based products that collect a lot of data but offer little individualized analysis, do not give personalized feedback and are not sufficiently validated for diagnosis and treatment,” says Terese Hammond, MD, assistant professor of clinical medicine at the Keck School of Medicine of USC.